lusan23/study-log/data_structs/graphs/readme.md

-This Graph data structure consists of three Python files: `edges.py`, `vertices.py`, and `graph_set.py`, each contributing to the implementation of a versatile graph data structure.
+This Graph data structure consists of three Python files: `edges.py` and`graphs.py`,  each contributing to the implementation of a versatile graph data structure.
 Additionally, there is a `mdv.py` (muti degreed vertex) file extending the capabilities of the graph to handle vertices with multiple edges.

 ## `edges.py`